mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 ---

-## Age of Dawn (6,000-3,000 BS)
+## Age of Dawn (6,000-3,000 BW)

 The rise of the mortal races.
 Elves, dwarves, and the first humans emerged as significant civilizations, learning from the ruins of their predecessors and developing their own cultures.

-### The First Elven Kingdom (~6,000-4,500 BS)
+### The First Elven Kingdom (~6,000-4,500 BW)

 The elves of Aethoria discovered the ley line nexuses and learned to work with the natural magic of the world-trees.
-They established the first true elven kingdom, **Lothlindor**, which encompassed most of what is now the Emerald Depths.
+They established the first true elven kingdom, **Lothlindor**, which encompassed most of what is now the Emerald Deeps.

 **Major Developments:** ::
 - Elven high magic reaches its first flowering